OctoPrint/OctoPrint-Slic3r/README.md

   echo "If everything was installed properly,you should be able to run Slic3r with the command ./slic3r.pl"
 ```

 2. Save the file and allow execution giving permission.
-Using a terminal, it would be chmod +x slic3r_install.sh (or the name given t the file).
+Using a terminal, it would be chmod +x slic3r_install.sh (or the name given to the file).
 ```
   chmod +x slic3r_install.sh
 ```